Corporate Governance

 Bank Management

-The Governor chairs all these Committees.
+The Governor (or in his absence, the Deputy Governor) chairs all these Committees.

 Delegation of Authority

 All activities and expenditure in the Bank must be authorised in accordance with the respective delegations, policies and procedures.
-The Board receives monthly reports comparing the actual outcomes against budget.
-The Code of Conduct policy provides guidance on compliance to ethical standards.
-The Declaration of Compliance, signed annually by all staff, provides assurance that they have complied with the Code of Conduct, Delegation of Authority, Internal Rules and Orders and all internal policies of the Bank.
+The Board receives monthly financial reports comparing the actual outcomes against budget.

 The Delegation of Authority is updated regularly to ensure that it is current.